sebasval/kotlin-poc/README.md

 Hilt

 ## Reactive programing
-I decide use a courutines for that :)
+I decided use a courutines for that :)

 ## Features
 This app use a reddit API for fetch info and save locally, we can delete all or by element id, so we can update the status read of the element navigating to